Skip to main content

-throwing exception is handled by catch block.
-You will learn complete
+Throw statement is used for throwing exception in a program.
+The throwing exception is handled by catch block.
+You will learn complete about throw statement in Exception handling tutorial.

 Example: